aidanboyne/BCM/_posts/2023-08-14-PBL_TTMM3_C1_Surrogate copy.md

  - Fibroadenoma: benign breast lesion.
 Often asymptomatic and found incidentally.
  - Fibrotic Disease of the breast: benign cystic changes in fibrous breast tissue occurring prior to menstruation.
  - Lipoma: Benign tumor of mature fat cells.
+ - Mastitis: inflammation of milk duct often caused by infection.
+More common during lactation

 Once diagnosis is confirmed and type is determined:
 How well the carcinoma resembles normal breast tissue (Grade of carcinoma)